 Routinator can run as a daemon but you can also use it interactively from the command line.
-There are several considerations with regards to how you've installed and how you intend to use Routinator, which we'll cover below.
+However, there are several considerations with regards to how you've installed and how you intend to use Routinator, which we'll cover below.

-3.1 Setup When Installed From a Package
+4.1 Routinator Installed From a Package

-The installation script will set up Routinator to run as the user routinator and be configured to start at boot.
-Routinator will use the configuration file /etc/routinator/routinator.conf which contains the following pre-configured options:
+As explained in the Initialisation section, the installation script will run as the user routinator and refer to the configuration file /etc/routinator/routinator.conf which contains the following pre-configured options:

 '''

 repository-dir = "/var/lib/routinator/rpki-cache"

+tal-dir = "/var/lib/routinator/tals"

 rtr-listen = ["127.0.0.1:3323"]

 http-listen = ["127.0.0.1:8323"]

 '''